Physician Assistant Studies, M.S.

 - Grade of C or higher in every course

-Academic policies are further delineated in the PA Studies Student Handbook, available on the School of Health Professions website.
+Academic policies are further delineated in the PA Studies Student Handbook, and also available on the School of Health Professions' website.

-Students may appeal an assigned grade by following the procedures outlined in the School of Health Profession's grade appeal policy.
+Students may appeal an assigned final course grade by following the procedures outlined in the School of Health Professions' grade appeal policy.

-To maintain satisfactory academic standing as a PA student, a cumulative grade point average (GPA) of 3.0 must be maintained.
-The college identifies students that fall below a 3.0 GPA and places them on academic probation until the GPA reaches 3.0 or above.
-For more detailed information on policies of dismissal/failure, please refer to the PA Studies Student Handbook.
+Students must receive a cumulative grade point average (GPA) of 3.0 or above by the end of the two didactic years to progress to the clinical year.
+For more detailed information on policies of dismissal/failure, please refer to the PA Studies Student Handbook section on Academic Standing.
+The college identifies students that fall below a 3.0 GPA and places them on academic probation until the cumulative GPA reaches 3.0 or above.
 The program maintains the right to periodically update the policies in the handbook and students will be informed of such changes should they occur.

 Students are recommended for graduation upon satisfactory completion of all academic and clinical education requirements.
 A minimum cumulative GPA of 3.0 is required for graduation.
 The following are also required for graduation:

 - Successful completion of all requirements of the clinical year including the summative exam